Rambling About Rival Sons and Stuff

 It isn’t often that I create something for myself, but I just HAD to do this.
 Anyone who really knows me knows how much I LOVE my favorite bands, Rival Sons and The Roomsounds.
 (Is there something special about bands with “RS” names?
 I haven’t figured out the connection yet, but I’m sure it exists.
 It’s not a Rolling Stones thing.
 I like the Stones as much as the next person, but I am more partial to Zeppelin and always have been.)

-I’ve been a fan of Rival Sons since a friend recommended them to me about 4 years ago.
+I’ve been a fan of Rival Sons since a friend recommended them to me in 2011.
 As their touring has not brought them to the southern US much, I have only seen them live once, in May of 2015.
+(Update: have now seen them 5 times!
+Woo!!)
 My friend and I managed to get on the front row and enjoy an amazing show, and – BONUS!!! – meet the entire band afterward.
 This 40-something, suburban-living mother of two instantly became a 16-year-old fan girl, complete with near-tears and the spouting of silly sentiments.
 Ever professional and completely down-to-earth, it didn’t seem to phase the Sons.
 Maybe they are used to that sort of thing, being awesome and melting hearts and whatnot.

 If I am lucky enough to say hi when I see them again in February, hopefully I’ll have something better to say.
 I should start planning now and can rehearse on our road trip from Dallas to Nashville.
 I suspect this will annoy my travel companions, which is all the more reason to do so.